Backconnect proxy: Explanation & comparison to other proxies

 Backconnect proxies are an easy way to handle multiple requests.
 You can think of it as a pool of IP addresses, from the list above, plus proxy management.
 Unlike regular proxies where you need to send your requests through different proxies manually, with backconnect proxies you need to send all your requests through one proxy network only.
 Which then assigns a working IP address for you.
 If it gets banned you automatically get another IP address, then another, and so on.
 As a user, it’s hassle-free.

-If you use a backconnect proxy for scraping, you don’t directly access proxies one-by-one.
+If you use a backconnect proxy for scraping, you don’t directly access proxies one by one.
 Instead, you access a pool of proxies and you will instantly get a proxy that can reach the target website with relative ease.
-As an example, let’s see how our backconnect proxy, Zyte Smart Proxy Manager (formerly Crawlera) works:
+As an example, let’s see how our backconnect proxy, Zyte Smart Proxy Manager works:

 Using backconnect proxies with automatic ban detection, you can scale up your web scraping projects to millions of requests per day.
 As you don’t directly access the proxies, but through a network, your original IP address will be untraceable.